braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/advanced_settings.md

 ## Adding mutable-content flag

-Check the **Add Mutable-Content Flag** checkbox to enable advanced receiver customizations in iOS 10+ devices.
+Check the **Add Mutable-Content Flag** checkbox to enable advanced receiver customizations.
 This flag will automatically be sent when composing a [rich notification][3], regardless of the value of this checkbox.

 ## Update app badge count